Cyclone Veronica

-When Veronica struck Australia in March 2019, it flooded major areas and caused about AUS$1.7 billion (US$1.2 billion) in economic losses, primarily from disruptions to iron ore exports.
-This storm formed near the time when Cyclone Trevor made landfall in Queensland.
-Most of the coastal regions of Pilbara suffered some level of damage.
+When Veronica struck Australia in March 2019, it flooded major areas and caused about $1.7 billion in economic losses, primarily from disruptions to iron ore exports, although no fatalities were reported, making it one of three billion-dollar tropical cyclones which caused zero deaths, the other two being Typhoon Jongdari in the North Pacific that occurred the previous year, and Hurricane Francine in the North Atlantic which happened more than five years later.
+Veronica also formed near the time when Cyclone Trevor made landfall in Queensland.
+Most of the coastal regions of the Pilbara suffered some level of damage.

 Meteorological history

 On 18 March, a tropical low formed to the southeast of East Timor.
 At 03:00 AWST on the morning of 20 March, the Bureau of Meteorology assessed the developing tropical low as having attained tropical cyclone strength, and named the system Veronica.
-Experiencing extremely favourable atmospheric conditions and very warm sea surface temperatures, Tropical Cyclone Veronica proceeded to intensify rapidly throughout the day, attaining Category 3 status on the Australian scale just 18 hours later.
+Experiencing extremely favorable atmospheric conditions and very warm sea surface temperatures, Tropical Cyclone Veronica proceeded to intensify rapidly throughout the day, attaining Category 3 status on the Australian scale just 18 hours later.

 In preparation for passage of Veronica, major shipping ports on the Pilbara coastline were forced to cease operations in the interests of safety.
 The port of Port Hedland, the most valuable export hub in Australia and one of the largest iron ore loading ports in the world, was closed on 22 March, with operations only resuming nearly four days later.
-As a result of the disruption to the mining and export operations, Rio Tinto estimated that its iron ore production would suffer reductions of approximately 14 million tonnes during 2019.
+As a result of the disruption to the mining and export operations, Rio Tinto estimated that its iron ore production would suffer reductions of approximately 14 million tonnmetric tonring 2019.
 Rio Tinto's Cape Lambert port wharf also sustained damage from waves generated by the cyclone, and repairs to the company's Robe River sorting facility following a fire earlier in the year were delayed during the event.
-Fortescue Metals reported that exports of up to 2 million tonnes of its own iron ore were disrupted during the cyclone.
-In total, economic costs associated with the mining disruptions and damage caused by Veronica reached A$1.7 billion (US$1.2 billion) in Rio Tinto.
+Fortescue reported that exports of up to 2 million tonnes of its own iron ore were disrupted during the cyclone.
+In total, economic costs associated with the mining disruptions and damage caused by Veronica reached $1.7 billion in Rio Tinto.

 Preparations and impact

-Iron Ore Exporters
+Iron ore exporters

 As a result of the disruption to the mining and export operations, Rio Tinto estimated that its iron ore production would suffer reductions of approximately 14 million tonnes during 2019.
 Rio Tinto’s largest iron ore stockpile was damaged with A$1 million in damages to the ore.
 The Port of Cape Lambert was also damaged by waves generated by the cyclone.
 The repairs to Robe River sorting facility were delayed by Veronica.
-Fortescue Metals reported much of their iron (2 million tonnes) were disrupted by Veronica.
-Rio Tinto had A$1.6 billion (US$1.2 billion) in the city.
+Fortescue reported much of its iron (2 million tonnes) were disrupted by Veronica.
+Rio Tinto had $1.6 billion of iron ore in the city.